-Targets Responses Outcomes Making it happen Responsibilities and partnerships Timing By 2030, at least 40 percent of the City of Ryde will have tree canopy cover, which is an overall increase based upon 2019 levels.
+Targets Responses Outcomes Making it happen and partnerships Timing By 2030, at least 40 percent of the City of Ryde will have tree canopy cover, which is an overall increase based upon 2019 levels.
 Review and update the strategic approach to bushfire management for natural areas and asset protection zones (APZ) to ensure biodiversity conservation outcomes.
 Long-term protection of assets and sustainable natural areas.
-O Update the Bushfire Risk Management Plan in consultation with the community and implement ongoing maintenance of asset protection zones in accordance with the Plan.
-Environment (lead group) with Operations team Hunters Hill Lane Cove Ryde Parramatta Bushfire Management Committee 2020 Continue to co-ordinate, support, monitor and evaluate Community members who are well engaged O Continue support for and promotion of Bushcare Program.
-Environment team Ongoing City of Ryde Bushcare, plantin education and cit science programs Review and revise strategic approace weed manageme in response to climate change and associated environmental conditions.
-Develop techniqu and practices that respond to findin from research for climate change City of Ryde Bushcare, planting education and citizen science programs. y of Ryde shcare, planting ucation and citizen ence programs.
-O Develop and facilitate citizen science programs to monitor post event ecosystem recovery, changes and resilience.
-Environment team in collaboration with community, local business, technology start-ups and agencies 2021 and ongoing climate change and associated environmental Successful management of weed issues and incursions.
+Update the Bushfire Risk Management Plan in consultation with the community and implement ongoing maintenance of asset protection zones in accordance with the Plan.
+Environment (lead group) with Operations team Hunters Hill Lane Cove Ryde Parramatta Bushfire Management Committee 2020 Continue to co-ordinate, support, monitor and evaluate Community members who are well engaged in the integrated Ontinue support for and promotion of Bushcare Program.
+Environment team Ongoing City of Ryde Bushcare, planting education and citizen science programs. approach to bushland management including education programs.
+Develop and facilitate citizen science programs to monitor post event ecosystem recovery, changes and resilience.
+Environment team in collaboration with community, local business, technology start-ups and agencies 2021 onwards Review and revise the strategic approach to weed management in response to climate change and associated environmental conditions.
+Successful management of weed issues and incursions.
 Cooperation with other Councils and agencies.
 Implement the Greater Sydney Regional Weeds Management Plan at a local level and monitor high-risk pathways and significant bushland assets.
-Environment team 2020 and ongoing impact on vegetation Council programs are adaptive and can respond to a changing climate.
+Environment team 2020 onwards Develop techniques and practices that respond to findings from research for climate change impact on vegetation communities.
+Council programs are adaptive and can respond to a changing climate.
 Implement a flexible approach to bushland management and tree planting strategies to allow for adaption to changed climatic conditions.
 Implement a flexible approach to bushland management and tree planting strategies to allow for adaption to changed climatic conditions.
 Environment (lead group) and Parks team in collaboration with research partners Ongoing

-6 TRANSPORT AND CONNECTING OUR COMMUNITY
+TRANSPORT AND CONNECTING OUR COMMUNITY

 To reduce carbon emissions and lead to a healthier, more connected and resilient community, the City needs a shift away from private motor vehicle dependence and to priorities for public transport and 'active transport'.
-Council aspires for transport infrastructure and people movement networks and systems that are efficient, responsive, multi-modal, equitable, resilient and long-lasting.
+Council aspires for innovative transport infrastructure and people movement networks and systems that are efficient, responsive, multi-modal and resilient.